papaponmx/fonts_playground/README.md

 # fonts_playground

+## TODO

+### DONE

+  TODAY
+  The .scss were made modular
+  Added a few divs
+  Fixed the h3 in .cover
+  Added a dynamic link based on jQuery for .down-btn Fix back to top

+### YESTERDAY

 This is a website I use to experiment with fonts, colors and CSS3 features.
 You can find it in http://playground.riosjaime.com